stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/libxsmm/README.md

 constants_mod.f90: precision constants needed by the kernel and
     driver.

-Makefile: a makefile designed to use the intel compiler.
+Makefile: a makefile designed to use the Intel compiler.
 The makefile
-    relies on libxsmm being installed and pointed to appropriately in order to compile the codes (the original and the xsmm version).
+    relies on libxsmm being installed and pointed to appropriately in order to compile the xsmm version.
+The location of libxsmm can be set using the XSMM_DIR variable.
+It defaults to
+    ${HOME}/libxsmm-1.15.

 runme.sh: a sample script to run the benchmark for different
     resolutions, different numbers of processors etc. This should be tailored to the particular cpu the code is being run on and the problem sizes being examined.

-results: results of running this benchmark on skylake processors
+results: results of running this benchmark on Skylake processors

-submitRun.lsf: a sample script for running this benchmark on with
+submitRun.lsf: a sample script for running this benchmark with
     lsf.
 The path in this submission script will have to be changed for the particular environment.